-My puppy Stanley is obsessed with leaves on the ground, especially when they’re brought to life by the wind.
-As the breeze animates the crackly remnants of a Florida “winter,” Stanley perks up at their aliveness, zones in on one like it’s a mouse and he’s a cat—and pounces.
+My puppy Stanley is obsessed with fallen leaves, especially when they’re brought to life by the wind.
+As the breeze animates the crackly remnants of a Florida “winter,” Stanley perks up, zones in on one like it’s a mouse and he’s a cat, and pounces.
 But once he’s got one and realizes it’s just a leaf, he moves on to the next, just as excited, hoping this will be the one that is truly alive.

 It’s fun to watch, but annoying when we’re trying to walk—a constant start, stop, start, stop, start, stop.

 And that is exactly what has happened to my reading life.